platformsh/platformsh-docs/src/configuration/routes.md

         "foo": "bar"
 ```

-Will appear in the routes data in PHP like so:
+Attributes will appear in the routes data for PHP like so:

 ```text
 [https://site1.test-t6dnbai-abcdef1234567.us-2.platformsh.site/] => Array